Great Witchingham: Great Witchingham Hall

 Great Witchingham Hall is a Grade II* listed country house built in the 16th or 17th century but extensively remodelled in the 19th century.
 It is built in two and three storeys of red brick with stone and plastered brick dressings and a steeply pitched slate roof.
 The Hall was owned and occupied by country squire Oliver Le Neve between 1678 and 1711.
 Le Neve is significant for his 1698 mortal duel with Sir Henry Hobart of Blickling Hall, the last duel fought in Norfolk.

 The south wing was added in 1812 by Timothy Tompson and the north frontage redesigned in 1872 for Charles Kett Tompson, High Sheriff of Norfolk for 1827.
 After the latter's death it passed to his son-in-law, Viscount Canterbury.
 It later became the seat of William James Barry J.P.
 (1864–1952), High Sheriff of Norfolk for 1912, and his son Lieutenant-Colonel Gerald Barry (1896–1977).
-The dilapidated post-WW2 property was bought in 1950 by Bernard Matthews, and after being initially used for turkey rearing and processing, became the head office of his turkey business, Bernard Matthews Farms.
+The dilapidated post-Second World War property was bought in 1950 by Bernard Matthews, and after being initially used for turkey rearing and processing, became the head office of his turkey business, Bernard Matthews Farms.

 The GWR 6959 Modified Hall Class No.6966 was named Witchingham Hall.
 Out shopped from Swindon Works on 31 May 1944 as part of Lot No.350, she was initially allocated to 82D Westbury, and finally to 81F Oxford.
 Withdrawn on 30 September 1964, she was sold by British Railways to Birds scrap metal merchants of Risca, Newport, South Wales and disposed of on 28 February 1965.

+Amenities

+The Animal Ark, a zoo, is located in Great Witchingham.

+Great Witchingham Cricket Club play home games at Walcis Park and operate three senior XIs, several women's teams and a youth setup.
+The First XI play in the East Anglian Premier League.

+Governance

+Great Witchingham is an electoral ward for local elections and is part of the district of Broadland.

+The village's national constituency is Broadland and Fakenham which has been represented by the Conservative Party's Jerome Mayhew MP since 2019.

+War Memorial

+Great Witchingham War Memorial was rebuilt in 2014 and is a brick memorial with sandstone plaques, it was opened by Jonathan Meyrick, Bishop of King's Lynn.
+The memorial lists the following names for the First World War:

+The following names were added after the Second World War:

+The following name was added after the Conflict in Afghanistan: